pshrmn/foraging/README.md

     f.make_dynamic("phantomjs/phantomjs.exe", "html_text.js")

 ###Pages
-Pages are collections of rules to collect data from elements in a web page.
-For a better explanation of the makeup of a Page, read the README for [collectorJS](https://github.com/psherman/collectorjs)
+Pages are collections of rules to gather data from elements in a web page.
+For a better explanation of the makeup of a Page, read the README for [Forager](https://github.com/psherman/forager)

 ####Page

-`Page`s are used to collect data from single pages.
+`Page`s are used to gather data from single pages.

 Usage:

     import json
-    from collector import Page
+    from gatherer import Page

     with open("page.json") as fp:
         data = json.load(fp)